How Does Real Estate Commission Work? Your Complete Guide

 🏠 Professional home staging

-Agents are trained to identify the best ways to prepare a home for the market.
-This ensures that the seller only invests in necessary improvements to sell their property.
+Agents are trained to identify the best ways to prepare a home for the market, ensuring that the seller only invests in necessary improvements to sell their property.

 🏠 Administrative tasks

-Agents handle lots of behind-the-scenes administrative tasks from acceptance to close, ensuring that all deadlines are met to keep the timeline on track.
+Agents handle many behind-the-scenes administrative tasks from acceptance to close, ensuring that all deadlines are met to keep the timeline on track.

-To ensure a successful closing, this can entail working with everything from the title company, inspectors, and appraisers, to home warranty issuers and lenders.
+This can entail working with everything from the title company, inspectors, and appraisers to home warranty issuers and lenders to ensure a successful closing.

 Can I Negotiate Real Estate Commission with My Agent?